Skip to main content

 Here is a high-level overview of the steps we will be taking in this tutorial:

-2. Create a new project directory and initialize a new Node.js project.
+2. Create a new directory and initialize a new Node.js project

-4. Compile the Solidity code using the Solidity Compiler and get its ABI and Bytecode.
+4. Compile the Solidity code with the Solidity compiler and get its ABI and bytecode

-7. Interact with the smart contract using web3.js.
+7. Use Web3.js to interact with the smart contract

 tip

-📝 Community support: If you encounter any issues while following this guide or have questions, don't hesitate to seek assistance.
+If you encounter any issues while following this guide or have any questions, don't hesitate to seek assistance.
 Our friendly community is ready to help you out!
 Join our Discord server and head to the #web3js-general channel to connect with other developers and get the support you need.

-Step 2: Create a new project directory and initialize a new Node.js project
+Step 2: Create a New Directory and Initialize a New Node.js Project

 First, create a new project directory for your project and navigate into it: